In this article:

 - Federal tax credits may help when you lease an EV.
 Although regular federal clean vehicle tax credits don't apply when you lease, commercial clean vehicle tax credits of up to $7,500 are available to leasing companies, who can pass along savings to their customers in the form of incentives.
 Consumers who benefit from leasing incentives don't have to meet the IRS vehicle eligibility or income requirements for regular EV tax credits.

 Whether you own one or lease one, driving an EV could save you money in the long run.
-The conventional wisdom is that money saved on fuel costs and routine maintenance help balance out the additional cost of purchasing an EV.
+The conventional wisdom is that money saved on fuel costs and routine maintenance helps balance out the additional cost of purchasing an EV.
 To the extent leasing makes EVs more affordable, that balance may be easier to achieve.

 Top 10 New Electric Vehicle Models